enterprisealchemist/enterprise-ai/README.md

   - Enhances operational efficiency
   - Allows employees to focus on strategic activities

+### From Key Technologies to Case Study:
+   "Now that we've covered the key technologies, let's see how they're being applied in Asset Management with a case study from Baker Hughes."

-# Case Study: Baker Hughes - AI in Asset Management
+# Case Study: Asset Management

 ## Introduction
 - Company: Baker Hughes
 - Industry: Oil and Gas, Industrial Services

-## Challenge
+## Problem
 - Large hydrocarbon producer facing issues with industrial asset management (IAM)
 - Need for optimizing maintenance and reducing downtime